Lnola/asteroids/README.md

 # asteroids

-Web app recreation of the game asteroids built for FER web2 course - 2023/2024
+Web app recreation of the game asteroids 🚀

 # Live demo